NetworkingJitTorrent/AlmightyJitTorrent/README.md

 # **Welcome to the AlmightyJitTorrent!**

 This is a simplified version of BitTorrent.
-It can be run with a common config file and a peer info config files and has both an Intellij Project and Command Line Project.
+It can be run with a common config file and a peer info config files from the terminal.
 ----------

 ## **Common.cfg**